teohxuen/website/content/report/final_report.md

 ##### Figure 35: Telegram Channel Reporting a Fully Charged PMB1

 ### 8.2 Protection Features
-BQ40Z50 comprises of various protection features.
+BQ40Z50 comprises various protection features.
 This includes two tiers of protection.
-The first tier disconnect the circuits via MOSFETs, while the second tier permanently disable the battery pack by blowing the fuse.
-Within the first tier there are also hardware protections that can be configured for faster a response from the chip.
+The first tier disconnects the circuits via MOSFETs, while the second tier permanently disables the battery pack by blowing the fuse.
+Within the first tier there are also hardware protections that can be configured for a faster response from the chip.

 These features collectively protect the vehicle from electrical fault, improving the reliability of the system.